Register for a trademark in New Zealand: steps and costs

 What is a trade mark?

-A trade mark is legal protection that prevents others from using your business's brand elements.
-This includes your business name, logo, product names, and other identifying features.
+A trade mark is legal protection that gives you exclusive rights to your business's brand elements.
+It covers your business name, logo, product names, and other identifying features.
+With a registered trade mark, you can stop competitors from copying the things that make your business recognisable.

 Once registered, your trade mark helps customers identify your products and prevents competitors from copying your brand.